Maggie0523/Maggie0523.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in the Department of Management Science and Engineering at Stanford, jointly advised by Prof. Kay Giesecke and Prof. Markus Pelger.
-Before coming to Stanford, I studied mathematics and statistics in Peking University.
+I am an undergraduate student in the University of Hong Kong, majoring in Computing & Data Analytics and finance.